-Stories are spells that enrapture the readers and teleport them to another world full of wonder, beauty, horror and all spectra of imagination.
+Stories are spells that enrapture the readers and teleport them to another world.
+A world of wonder, beauty, horror and all spectra of imagination.
 Like all spells, they need an initiation; a word, an image, a mystery to capture the attention of any wanderer.
-They say that the first impression is the last impression and that is the case for stories so the start, the beginning, the introduction of any story is most important.
+They say that the first impression is the last impression.
+A Good story leaves a lasting impression on us from the start.
+So the start, the beginning or the introduction of any story is one of its most important parts.

-There are many ways to start a story and many ways to completely spoil it as well but here, we will only consider the ways to start a story since this is an article about starting, not about killing it before its life begins.
+There are many ways to start a story and many ways to completely spoil it too but here, we will only consider the ways to start a story since this is an article about starting, not about killing it before its life begins.

 So let’s look at some prologue formats and see if they can help us start a story.

 This is a good way to start a story.
 Things are happening and suddenly our reader is thrust in the middle of it.
 It doesn't have to be fast paced action but there needs to be steady progress that will engage the reader and force him to turn the page.

 Everyone on the face of this Earth speaks with their own style.
 When people are passionate, furious, happy or sad and they engage with somebody in an intimate conversation, their voice is unique.
 As a writer, you can find that unique voice of yours in dialogues of your characters.
 You can use that voice to start your story in your own unique way.
 If done perfectly this is a guaranteed way to capture your audience's attention from the start.

 Surprise your readers and they will keep reading a story until they are fully bewitched in the magic and can’t get out.